cornerstonejs/cornerstone/README.md

 various tools on top of the 3d viewport (rotate, zoom, segment, scroll, etc).
 I haven't thought too much about this yet but am hoping to make progress on this in the latter half of 2014.

+_Why did you add jQuery as a dependency?_

+Primarily for its custom event handling.

 Copyright
 =========